oehrlis/docker-pandoc/README.md

 # Pandoc Docker Images

 Docker scripts to build an image to run the universal document converter [pandoc](https://pandoc.org) including support to convert PDF files.
-The image includes a reduced [texlive 2018](https://www.tug.org/texlive/) installation to support simple PDF transformations.
-Additional texlive packages have to be installed be extending this images.
+The image includes a reduced [TexLive 2022](https://www.tug.org/texlive/) installation to support simple PDF transformations.
+Additional TexLive packages have to be installed be extending this images.
+Source can be found in GitHub [oehrlis/docker-pandoc](https://github.com/oehrlis/docker-pandoc).

 ## Run

-The pre build image is availabe via [Dockerhub](https://hub.docker.com/r/oehrlis/pandoc/).
+The pre build image is available via [Dockerhub](https://hub.docker.com/r/oehrlis/pandoc/).
 The installation and use is straightforward.
 Install [Docker](https://www.docker.com/get-started) and pull the image.

 ```bash
 docker pull oehrlis/pandoc